How Uber and Lyft Drivers Can Best Save Their Earnings

 A traditional Individual Retirement Account (IRA) is a retirement account that anyone with earned income can open.

-The maximum annual contribution is $6,000 for 2019, which means drivers can stash up to $500 a month before hitting the limit.
+The maximum annual contribution is $6,000 for 2020 and 2021, which means drivers can stash up to $500 a month before hitting the limit.

 Traditional IRA contributions are tax-deductible, which means you can decrease your taxable income by saving money in a traditional IRA.
 When you withdraw those contributions in retirement, you’ll have to pay taxes.